timOTdev/0019_es6_for_everyone/notes.md

 ```

 - So now we want to loop over the winners array and return an object
-- Notice that we used 2 parameters, must have parenthesis
+- Notice that we used 2 parameters, must have parentheses
-- If we want to return an object implicitly, must have parenthesis around that object
+- If we want to return an object implicitly, must have parentheses around that object
 - Otherwise, it is treated as brackets of a function
 - We also have to add +1 on to i because it's based off 1st, 2nd, 3rd place and not 0
-- Also, use console.table(), it's great
+- Also, use console.table(), it's cool
 ```js
 const race = "100m Dash";
 const winners = ["Hunter Gath", "Singa Song", "Imda Bos"];